andrewyatz/refget-application-note/README.md

 ## MGnify hash clash analysis

+The following pipeline requires a minimum of 500GB of disk space.
+MGnify downloads total 136GB, intermediate compressed CSV files are 190GB and final sorted CSV file is ~170GB.

+### Processing MGnify FASTA files

 Downloading and processing a single MGnify protein file into a compressed CSV file where columns are:

 - id